BLC management will ensure that adequate resources are available and that the environment supports ease of learning.

 - Integration of relevant industry codes of practice and other industry information into the assessment activity.

-- Incorporation of industry job descriptions for students to work to within realistic, simulated workplace scenarios and case studies.
+- Incorporation of industry job descriptions for students to work within realistic, simulated workplace scenarios and case studies.

 - Incorporation of regulatory information relating to licensing which applies to some qualifications.